benbrastmckie/ModelChecker/Code/README.md

 Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

-Each file may specify the following inputs where the defaults or specified below:
+Each file may specify the following inputs where the defaults are specified below:

-  - A list of premises that are treated conjunctively: `premises = []`.
+  - A list of zero or more premises that are treated conjunctively: `premises = []`.
-  - A list of conclusions that are treated disjunctively: `conclusions = []`.
+  - A list of zero or more conclusions that are treated disjunctively: `conclusions = []`.
   - The number of atomic states to include in each model: `N = 3`.
   - The maximum time in seconds to spend looking for a model: `max_time = 1`.

 Optionally, the user can specify a number of additional settings where defaults are provided below:

   - Require all sentence letters to express contingent propositions: `contingent_bool = False`.
-  - Require all sentence letters to have express propositions with disjoint subject-matters: `contingent_bool = False`.
+  - Require all sentence letters to express propositions with disjoint subject-matters: `contingent_bool = False`.
   - Find a model with the smallest number of atomic elements: `optimize_bool = False`.
   - Print all Z3 constraints or unsatisfiable core constraints: `print_cons_bool = False`.
   - Show impossible states included in the model: `print_impossibe_states_bool = False`.
-  - Prompt the user to append the output to the current file in a new file: `save_bool = False`.
+  - Prompt the user to append the output to the current file or to a new file: `save_bool = False`.

 Users can override these settings from the command line by including the following flags: